- Sport & Abenteuer Reisen

 Good riding skills on the motorcycle are required.
 We will spend a few hours a day on the motorcycle.
 Mostly we are on small but well-developed tar roads.
 Attention: Left-side driving and Indian traffic 😉

-Of course, a motorcycle driving licence is necessary – usually the International Driving License, which can be applied for free of charge with the authorities.
+Of course, a motorcycle driving license is necessary – usually the International Driving License, which can be applied for free of charge by the authorities.

 Larger repair costs in case of self-inflicted debt must be borne by the participants.